CSC207-UofT/course-project-tut0201-007/phase0/specification.md

 Optimization ->
 * Use multithreading to improve the time taken to genererate schedule permutations
-* Use caching in the cli + workers.APIWorker to prevent repetitive API calls
+* Use caching in the cli + APIWorker to prevent repetitive API calls

 Comments:
 - Details about the entire app (as much as possible)